MORE FAQs. And the ANSWERS you need.

 Is campus wireless?
 What kind of software will I need?

 Very important question!
-Being plugged in to the network is critical in this day and age, and our IT department is extremely helpful in making sure that everyone is connected.
-Our campus buildings are fully wireless.
-The university recommends that students acquire the Microsoft Office 2013 (PC) or Office 365 Suite (Mac or PC) for use in completing class assignments.
-Once you are assigned a Fontbonne e-mail address, you can download the Office 365 software for free.
+Being connected to the network is critical in this day and age, and our campus buildings are fully wireless.
+The IT department recommends that students acquire the Office 365 Suite (Mac or PC) for use in completing class assignments.
+Once you are assigned a Fontbonne email address, you can download the Office 365 software for free.
+Learn more.

 What are the study abroad options?

 What better time to get out and explore the world around you than college?
 Studying abroad is a wonderful opportunity for combining life experience and educational studies.
 Ranging in length from a week, several weeks, a semester or even a year, our study abroad options can take you around the world.
 We have collaborated with institutions in Taiwan, Italy, England, France, Thailand, Germany and more!

 How many majors are offered?